Bibek-Poudel8/Amazon-Clone/readme.md

-Amazon clone created using HTML and plain css.
+Amazon clone created using HTML and plain CSS.